magenticmarketactualskill/rust-lambda-faas/README.md

 ## Architecture

+The project is organized into submodules for better modularity:

+- **`submodules/runtime/`**: A custom runtime written in Rust that implements the AWS Lambda Runtime API.
+It is responsible for fetching invocation events, executing user functions, and posting responses.
+- **`submodules/runtime_api_gem/`**: A Ruby gem that implements the AWS Lambda Runtime API server interface for function management and monitoring.

 The FaaS container consists of two main components:

-1.  **FaaS Runtime:** A custom runtime written in Rust that implements the AWS Lambda Runtime API.
-It is responsible for fetching invocation events, executing user functions, and posting responses.
+1.  **FaaS Runtime:** The Rust runtime that executes user functions.
 2.  **User Function:** A Rust function compiled as a shared library (`.so` file) that is dynamically loaded by the runtime at startup.
-This function contains the user's business logic.

 ### Container Base Images